MOU with CUSID

 8. The Championships shall be held between January 1 and March 30 of each year.
 The precise date shall be established, by agreement of the Presidents of APDA and CUSID, not later than October 31 of the previous year.

 RULES OF DEBATE

 9. The style of debate at the Championships shall be the North American style as outlined in Schedule A of this Memorandum.
 Further, the systems of pairings and tabulations shall be decided by the host, approved by the Presidents of CUSID and APDA, and distributed at least one month before the Championships begins.
-10. The hosts of the tournament shall select a Chief Adjudicator for the Championships.
-The Organization not hosting the Championships in a given year shall select a Deputy Chief Adjudicator.
+10. The hosts of the tournament shall select two Chief Adjudicators for the Championships.
+Both Organizations shall each select one Deputy Chief Adjudicator.
 The Chief Adjudicator and Deputy Chief Adjudicator shall implement Schedule A of this Memorandum, and they retain discretion to make minor changes in order to facilitate debate at that year’s Championships.

 COMPOSITION OF TEAMS